UNITED STATES

 4. License and Collaboration Agreements

-In February 2018, we entered into a clinical collaboration with MSD International GmbH (MSDIG), to evaluate IO102 in combination with KEYTRUDA® (pembrolizumab) in first-line treatment of patients with metastatic non-small cell lung cancer.
+In February 2018, we entered into a clinical collaboration with MSD International GmbH (“MSDIG”) to evaluate IO102 in combination with KEYTRUDA® (“pembrolizumab”) in first-line treatment of patients with metastatic non-small cell lung cancer.
 Under the terms of the collaboration with MSDIG, we will conduct an international Phase 1/2 study to evaluate a combination therapy of IO102 and KEYTRUDA®.
-We will sponsor the clinical trials and MSDIG will provide KEYTRUDA® to be used in the clinical trials free of charge.
+We will sponsor the clinical trial and MSDIG will provide KEYTRUDA® to be used in the clinical trial free of charge.
 We and MSDIG will be responsible for our own internal costs and expenses to support the study and we shall bear all other costs associated with conducting the study, including costs of providing IO102 for use in the study.
-The rights to the data from the clinical trials will be shared by us and MSDIG and we will maintain global commercial rights to IO102.
+The rights to the data from the clinical trial will be shared by us and MSDIG and we will maintain global commercial rights to IO102.

-In December 2021, we entered into a clinical collaboration with MSD to evaluate IO102-IO103 in combination with KEYTRUDA® in previously untreated patients with three different tumor types— metastatic non-small cell lung cancer (NSCLC), squamous cell carcinoma of the head and neck (SCCHN), and urothelial bladder cancer (UBC).
-Under the terms of the collaboration with MSD, we will conduct an international Phase 2 study to evaluate a combination therapy of IO102-IO103 and KEYTRUDA®.
-We will sponsor the clinical trials and MSD will provide KEYTRUDA® to be used in the clinical trials free of charge.
-We and MSD will be responsible for our own internal costs and expenses to support the study and we shall bear all other costs associated with conducting the study, including costs of providing IO102-IO103 for use in the study.
-The rights to the data from the clinical trials will be shared by us and MSD and we will maintain global commercial rights to IO102-IO103.
+In December 2021, we entered into a clinical collaboration with MSD to evaluate IO102-IO103 in combination with KEYTRUDA® in previously untreated patients with three different tumor types— metastatic non-small cell lung cancer (“NSCLC”), squamous cell carcinoma of the head and neck (“SCCHN”), and urothelial bladder cancer (“UBC”).
+Under the terms of the collaboration with MSD, we are conducting an international Phase 2 study to evaluate a combination therapy of IO102-IO103 and KEYTRUDA®.
+We are the sponsor of the clinical trial and MSD will provide KEYTRUDA® to be used in the clinical trial free of charge.
+We and MSD are responsible for our own internal costs and expenses to support the study and we will bear all other costs associated with conducting the study, including costs of providing IO102-IO103 for use in the study.
+The rights to the data from the clinical trial will be shared by us and MSD and we will maintain global commercial rights to IO102-IO103.

 5. Prepaid Expenses and Other Current Assets